ShawnMurdzek-NOAA/ensemble_sensitivity_analysis/README.md

 conda activate {ENV_PREFIX}
 ```

 The program requires a single YAML input file.
-An example is provided here: `test/sample.yml`.
+An example is provided here: `test/sample.yml`, and a description of all possible options can be found here: [README_inputs.md](https://github.com/ShawnMurdzek-NOAA/ensemble_sensitivity_analysis/blob/main/README_inputs.md).
 Assuming that the Python environment is configured correctly (see above), the test case can be run using the following command:

 `python run_esa.py ./test/sample.yml`